Ever-QN/react-ts-shopping-cart/README.md

 ## Features

-- Home Page: Displays introductory content about the application. <br>
 - Shop Page: Lists available products with card elements for each product.
 Users can adjust the quantity of items they want to buy. <br>
 - Shopping Cart: Displays the current items in the cart, along with their quantities.
 Users can navigate to the cart to checkout and pay (not implemented in this version). <br>